mayonorris/alx-system_engineering-devops/0x01-shell_permissions/README.md

 groups   : prints all the groups the current user is part of

 chown betty hello : change the owner of the file hello to betty

+touch hello : creates an empty file named hello